 Further details of strategies and resources used

-Wellbeing walks are hour long walks once a week, for eight weeks, through local green space.
-Groups size is between 5-8 students selected based on need and similar outcomes.
+Wellbeing walks are an hour long walk once a week, for eight weeks, through local green space.
+Groups size is between 5-8 students who have been selected based on needs and similar outcomes.
 The current three groups focus on the following areas:

 - Group one – Friendship and social communication